mdimec4/SmartMemeSearch/README.md

 Compile
 -------

-Load solution with Visual Studio 2022 + and build SmartMemeSearch.Wpf project.
+Load a solution with Visual Studio 2022 + and build the SmartMemeSearch.Wpf project.